asyncjs/async-website/_posts/2012-06-28-functional.md

 [Roy][#roy] is a new statically typed functional language that compiles to JavasScript.
 It's designed to help with correctness while being lightweight and working well with existing JavaScript code.
 [Richard Dallaway][#richard] will reveal its beauty, its warts and all.

-And other adventures in functional JavaScript...
+Amongst other functional delights on the night...

 [#async]: http://asyncjs.com
 [#fbtn]: http://www.meetup.com/Functional-Brighton/